Business books - these are some of best we have read over the last number of years.

-He starts by saying how he came up with the ideas - he studied ''success literature'' from the very earliest up to today and then set about coming up with his own principles, around which people could build their lives, not just in work but in general.
+He starts by saying how he came up with the ideas - he studied ''success literature'' from the very earliest times up to today and then set about coming up with his own principles, around which people could build their lives, not just in work but in general.

-The 7 principals are:
+The 7 habits are:

 Be proactive - take action, take the initiative

 Begin with the end in mind - what do you want to achieve, set out your plan to get there based on where you are now